How to apply to Rennes School of Business

 She has built an impressive 6-year career in the finance sector, serving as a Senior Business Valuation Analyst.Her professional journey spans industries such as Asset Management, Investment Banking, Automotive, Oil & Gas, and Information Technology.
 She has consistently demonstrated expertise in financial modelling, budget management, and conducting rigorous financial and investment analyses.

-Miram, a Climate Fresk facilitator, has a strong passion for climate change and its implications in the realm of investment.
-She is actively engaged in a research project exploring the trajectory of Impact Investment, examining existing gaps and assessing associated risks.
-Her aim is to determine whether Impact Investment is a passing trend or a meaningful transition, while evaluating its potential contribution to achieving the Sustainable Development Goals (SDGs).
+Miram, a Climate Fresk facilitator, has a strong passion for the subject of climate change and its implications in the realm of investment.
+She is actively engaged in a research project that explores the trajectory of Impact Investment.
+Her study delves into the existing gaps in this domain and evaluates the associated risks.
+She aims to determine whether Impact Investment is merely a passing trend or a more substantial transition, all the while examining its potential contribution to the achievement of Sustainable Development Goals (SDGs).

 Consult the scholar: Miram Amin | LinkedIn